 The rectangle chart pattern is considered a reliable continuation or reversal point in the market, with an 85% success rate on an upward breakout in bull markets.
 This is because buyers begin to take control of the market when the price breaks above the rectangle.

 When trading a rectangle chart pattern, be prepared to trade in the direction of the price breakout.
-Generally speaking, it is important to wait for at least three consecutive candles before entering the trade.
+Generally speaking, waiting for at least three consecutive candles before entering the trade is important.

 When trading this chart pattern, it is important to set your stop loss inside the rectangle pattern and adjust your target level based on the size of the breakdown.
 You can expect a target of 50% up to 100% of the distance from the entry point to the rectangle resistance line.